Rakile/deforumation/README.md

 One way to achieve this is to have No motion at all, and make every render not go into "Bananas"...
 Because the most effective values differ alot between samplers, checkpoints, SD VAE's and all other specific settings that you are currently having.
 Get a feel of what values, keep a balance with your current choices.
 Note them down, and play around ;P

 ## Tips and tricks
 When you push "Interupt", sometimes Deforum buggs out and it doesn't stich up your video correctly.
 An easy way to avoid/bypass this with the help of Deforumation, is to first push the "PUSH TO PAUS RENDERING OPTION", and after the rendering has paused, then push the "Interrupt"-button.
-Then in Deforumation resume the flow again by pushing the "PUSH TO RESUME BUTTON".
+Then in Deforumation resume the flow again by pushing the "PUSH TO RESUME BUTTON" in Deforum.
 This will mostly get Deforum to get the stitching correctly started.

 ## Trouble shooting
 Be sure that the Mediator is upp and running!
 Else no communication can be had between Deforum and Deforumation!